CZiFan/CZiFan.github.io/_pages/about.md

 I am a Ph.D. student in the Center for Data Science supervised by [Professor Dong](http://faculty.bicmr.pku.edu.cn/~dongbin/) of Peking University, Beijing.
 I work on deep learning in medical imaging and computer vision.

 ## Education
 - Sep.
-1, 2019, to Now: Master of Data Science, Center for Data Science, Peking University.
+1, 2019, to present: Master of Data Science, Center for Data Science, Peking University.
 - Sep.
 1, 2015, to Jun.
 31, 2019: Bachelor's degree in Computer Science and Technology, College of Information Science and Engineering, Hunan University.

 ## Information